enricoserrano/Chicken-Feet/README.md

 The front end of the application is based on HTML which sends http request to C# RestAPI which in turn queries MySQL Database to retrieve data and stores it in Machine Learning Classification Model and then API calls are made back to C# RestAPI.
 Lastly, C# RestAPI returns results of request.

 Conclusion: This application leaves no stone unturned in terms of helping pet owners truly analyse their pet's breed specific details, diseases they are prone to with the % chances of getting it and a fun fact!
-## Technologies
+## header Technologies
 Project is created with:

-# header H1 Frontend- Bootstrap v5 and HTML CSS
+# header   Frontend- Bootstrap v5 and HTML CSS
-## header H2 Backend:
+## header  Backend:
-### header H3*Database: Sqllite Studio v3.3.3 and MYSQL Workbench v8.0 CE
+### header Database- Sqllite Studio v3.3.3 and MYSQL Workbench v8.0 CE

-#Screenshots:
+## header Screenshots:

 ![HackathonProject drawio_1](https://user-images.githubusercontent.com/114555574/193238328-178e9c05-17e2-477f-b7ec-dbed9a5b8537.png)